Fauzia-khan/A-Process-for-Scenario-Prioritization-and-Selection-in-Simulation-Based-Safety-Testing-of-ADS/README.md

 7. **Table 2** shows the complete table containing scores for additional scenario elements, such as (Driving maneuvers, Weather, and Lightning).

 8. **Table 3** shows the ODD for the ego vehicle.
+(Note: It is the same as Table 2 shown in the research paper)

 9. **Table 4** shows the excluded scenarios and the reason for exclusion.

-10. **Table 5** shows the formulated groups and their corresponding key terms and the distribution of the scenarios over groups
+10. **Table 5** shows the formulated groups and their corresponding key terms and the distribution of the scenarios over groups.

 11. **Table 6** shows the distribution of the scenarios in the formulated groups.